ottenwbe/recipes-manager/README.md

 ## Builds

 A Makefile supports the build process.
+This includes building a development and release version of the app.
+Furthermore, it includes building docker images.

 ### Build Snapshot